LakeinLove/Mage-The-Awakening/Lexicon/Lie.md

 The [[Fallen World]] is this Lie, hiding the [[Tapestry]] of truth that is the Supernal World.

-It is believed that the masterminds behind this Lie are called the [[Exarchs]], the architects of the Lie.
+It is believed that the masterminds behind this Lie are called the [[Lexicon/Exarchs]], the architects of the Lie.

 ## The Lake